agentevolution/wp-listings/readme.txt

 == Description ==

+You’ve got to have a really good reason to change the name of a successful WordPress plugin.

+With WP Listings, version 2.0 gave us that reason, IDX integration.

+= WP Listings is now IMPress Listings =

-IMPress Listings uses custom post types, taxonomies, templates, and widgets to create a listing management system for WordPress.
-It includes custom templates and widgets for front end display.
+Just like WP Listings, the IMPress Listings plugin creates a listing management system for your WordPress site.
+It still is fully responsive and works with nearly any WordPress theme.

+IMPress Listings adds some important new features to what was already a great plugin.
+Most notably, MLS integration through the use of the [IMPress for IDX Broker]( https://wordpress.org/plugins/idx-broker-platinum/) plugin.

+= Demo =
 View a demo of the plugin in action: [IMPress Listings demo](http://demo.wp-listings.com/)

-You can use the taxonomy creation tool to create your own way of classifying listings (i.e. bedrooms, bathrooms, locations, price ranges) and use those taxonomies to allow users to search for listings.
-Also includes ability to reorder the taxonomies as needed.

-Default taxonomies (and terms):
+> <strong>Importing from your MLS</strong><br>
+> No more typing in listing information that you have already added to your MLS.
+With IMPress Listings and IMPress for IDX Broker, you can automatically import basic listing details.
+>
+> Want even more listing content imported?
+Switch to our Equity framework for your WordPress website.
+A WordPress site running Equity, IMPress Listings and IMPress for IDX Broker can import full listing details.
+>
+> *IDX Broker subscription required.

+= Default Taxonomies and Terms =

 * Status (Active, Sold, Pending, For Rent, Reduced, New)
 * Property Types (Residential, Condo, Townhome, Commercial)
 * Location
 * Features

+Use the taxonomy creation tool to create your own way of classifying listings (i.e. bedrooms, bathrooms, locations, price ranges) and use those taxonomies to allow users to search for listings.
+Then, reorder the taxonomies as needed.

+Find listings by taxonomy using filters in the WordPress admin.

+= Widget =

-Also includes a Featured Listings widget to display listings in any taxonomy (Property type, Status, Location, etc.) and display them in a custom number of columns.
-Plus, a Search widget to allow visitors to search your listings by taxonomy.
+Includes a Featured Listings widget to display listings in any taxonomy (Property type, Status, Location, etc.).
+Display them in a custom number of columns.

+Also, a Quick Search widget to allow visitors to search your listings by taxonomy.

+> <strong>Premium Listing Templates</strong><br>
+> Make your listing pages look like single property websites with our [premium listing templates](http://www.agentevolution.com/plugins/).
+> These templates use their own styling and navigation to look like a unique website without any of the extra work or expense.
+> Install any or all of our premium listing templates and use them for all of your featured listings.

+= Migrating from AgentPress Listings =

-If you're using the AgentPress listings plugin, we've made it easy to switch to IMPress Listings.
+If you're using the [AgentPress Listings](https://wordpress.org/plugins/agentpress-listings/) plugin, we've made it easy to switch to IMPress Listings.
 The plugin uses the same post type name and data fields (plus several more) so all your entered listing data will remain in place.

-Custom data fields include:
+= Automatic Map Insertion =

+No more embedding a map into your listing pages.
+Enter the property’s latitude and longitude and a map is automatically added to the listing page.

+Using IMPress for IDX Broker?
+Longitude and latitude is automatically added for your imported listings.

+= Property Display =

+Single listings display the custom data automatically with no need to insert shortcodes to display listing data.
+If it's entered, it will display on the page.

+Don’t want to show the price on a listing?
+Check a box and the price is hidden.
+That simple.

+Supported property fields:
 * Price
 * Address
+* Country
 * MLS Number
 * Year Built
 * Floors